gdbroman/broman.blog/_posts/2020/2020-10-13-shyness-is-egoism.md

 It's the egomaniacs that have given up on worrying about other's perceptions of them.
 Learned to turn their focus outwards, when the situation calls for it.

-To be unapollagetically open and risk your self-image in order to potentially contribute.

-This is the way of egolessness if there ever was one.
+To be unapollagetically open and risk your self-image in order to potentially contribute: This is the way of egolessness if there ever was one.